robertduplock/scifibooks.club/content/en/reviews/pandora-s-star-book-review.md

 All that being said, the main story is a gripping one.
 Things get particularly good when they send a starship out to investigate the Dyson Sphere.
 I wish we'd got to spend a bit more time with Kime and his crew, but on the whole, it was an intriguing and imaginative story.

-_Pandora's Star_ is an example of classy B-grade space opera.
+_Pandora's Star_ is an example of classy b-grade space opera.
 Unfortunately for me, it didn't quite live up to the hype.
 But I still enjoyed it, and I plan to read the sequel, _Judas Unchained_.
 After a little break, perhaps.

 ***